dvreeze/yaidom/docs/yaidom-tutorial.rst

 are different, they pretty much share the *same query API*.
 In this tutorial it was shown (to some extent) how these different element types that share the same query API can benefit XML processing applications.

-Yaidom does not try to fool the user into believing that XML processing is easy.
-Configuring XML parsers and serializers (typically a one-time job per application) is still hard, among other things.
+Yaidom does not try to make the user believe that XML processing is easy.
+For example, configuring XML parsers and serializers
+(typically a one-time job per application) is still hard.
 Yet the *uniform query API* and Scala with its Collections API can make yaidom a viable alternative to XPath, XQuery and XSLT in many applications.